sandipupadhyay/evolentTrue/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## Development server
+Go to Project folder and then run the following set of commands -
-Run npm install
+1. Run npm install
-Run npm install bootstrap --save
+2. Run npm install bootstrap --save
-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Json Server
 Used Json server to store values in db file named db.json in root directory ,